-You could call hers a Cinderella story—if Cinderella traded in her tiara for a branded line of glass slippers, five spas and a clothing boutique.
-Gretta Monahan, a self-made style maven, is harnessing the fashion world by its stilettos and reinventing the concept of style and pampering for everyone from Hollywood superstars to the mom next door.
-Offering fashion and beauty tips and treatments to people of all ages and income levels is a philosophy that Gretta stands behind.
+You could call hers a Cinderella story—if Cinderella traded in her tiara for a branded line of glass slippers, three spas and a clothing boutique.
+Gretta Monahan, a self-made style maven, is harnessing the fashion world by its stilettos and reinventing the concept of style, pampering for everyone from Hollywood superstars to the mom next door.
+Offering fashion and beauty tips to people of all ages and income levels is a philosophy that Gretta stands behind.

-Gretta’s award winning collection of sleek boutiques and spa emporiums stretches from Boston to Connecticut, while her regular television appearances on The Rachael Ray Show brings her down-to-earth and friendly approach into the homes of fashion-hungry viewers across the country.
-With her award-winning G Spa in the $700-million MGM Grand at Foxwoods, Gretta’s expertise is now available to the masses.
+Gretta’s award winning collection of sleek boutiques and spa emporiums stretches from Boston to Connecticut, while her regular television appearances on The Rachael Ray Show bring her down-to-earth and friendly approach into the homes of fashion-hungry viewers across the country.
+With her upcoming book, Style and The Successful Girl (October 2013, Gotham Books, Hardcover & Ebook) Gretta’s expertise is now available to the masses.

 GRETTA GETS BUSINESS